Getting a Mortgage in Gibraltar

 • Legal costs – finding a lawyer in Gibraltar

 It’s best to get independent advice from an expert mortgage broker before you take out a mortgage.
-They’ll be able to guide you through the legal requirements, extra fees, and show you if there are any tax breaks you’re eligible for.
-Make an enquiry and we can connect you to a broker with specialist Gibraltar mortgage expert.
+They’ll be able to guide you through the legal requirements and extra fees and show you if there are any tax breaks you’re eligible for.
+Make an enquiry, and we can connect you to a broker with a specialist Gibraltar mortgage expert.

-Thankfully, as Gibraltar is a UK overseas territory, the currency used it still sterling.
+Thankfully, as Gibraltar is a UK overseas territory, the currency used is still sterling.

 Expat mortgage in Gibraltar

-If you are looking to get a mortgage as an expat in Gibraltar and you already have a residency or work permit, the mortgage application process will be straightforward.
+The mortgage application process will be straightforward if you want to get a mortgage as an expat in Gibraltar and already have a residency or work permit.

-Once you’ve found your ideal home, you’ll need to work through a lawyer who can help you with the details of the legal paperwork.
-The seller’s lawyers will write up a purchase agreement which includes terms and conditions of sale and will pass this on to your lawyer for approval.
+Once you’ve found your ideal home, you’ll need to work with a lawyer who can help you with the details of the legal paperwork.
+The seller’s lawyers will write a purchase agreement that includes terms and conditions of sale and will pass this on to your lawyer for approval.

-To finance your Gibraltar property there are UK lenders who offer bespoke mortgages designed for clients based in Gibraltar.
+To finance your Gibraltar property, UK lenders offer bespoke mortgages designed for clients based in Gibraltar.
 Online Mortgage Advisor works with mortgage brokers who are experts in helping expats and foreign nationals find and secure Gibraltar mortgages.
-Give us a call on 0808 189 2301 or make an enquiry and we’ll connect you to the right broker for your situation.
+Give us a call at 0330 818 7026 or make an enquiry, and we’ll connect you to the right broker for your situation.

 Gibraltar mortgage interest relief

-You may be wondering if you are eligible for any tax relief on your Gibraltar mortgage interest.
-Mortgage interest relief is allowed for loans taken out to purchase a Gibraltar residential property that’s occupied by the taxpayer up to a maximum loan limit of £350,000.
+You may wonder if you are eligible for tax relief on your Gibraltar mortgage interest.
+Mortgage interest relief is allowed for loans taken out to purchase a Gibraltar residential property occupied by the taxpayer up to a maximum loan limit of £350,000.

 Gibraltar mortgage lenders

-To find a lender for your Gibraltar mortgage, you will need to search the whole market and compare interest rates.
-However, each provider has their own tariff of charges, valuation fees, and terms and conditions.
-Understanding the details of these terms can be complex and time consuming.
+To find a lender for your Gibraltar mortgage, you must search the whole market and compare interest rates.
+However, each provider has its own tariff of charges, valuation fees, and terms and conditions.
+Understanding the details of these terms can be complex and time-consuming.

 How much could I borrow for my Gibraltar mortgage?

-Many banks will also have their own online calculators for getting an international Gibraltar mortgage.
-These calculators base the outcome on your income, outgoings, and the value of the property you want to purchase.
+Many banks also offer online calculators for getting an international Gibraltar mortgage.
+These calculators base the outcome on your income, outgoings, and the property value you want to purchase.

 Affordability for a Gibraltar mortgage is similar to mainland UK mortgages and uses income multiples, for example;